 1. Weightlessness feeling & neutral buoyancy

 Imagine an astronaut floating weightlessly in space with the freedom to glide effortlessly in all directions.
 Well, scuba diving is a similar experience with a gentle kick of the fins to propel you through the water.
 As divers gain more experience they become more and more relaxed underwater and use a minimum amount of effort to move in any direction.
+Once you have mastered your buoyancy you will find you will have the ability to turn in any direction or even float in mid-water like a Genie.
 It’s easy, safe and fun and it could set you on a lifetime path of adventure.

 2. Fill your life with Adventure

+Once you have become a certified scuba diver you will find your self seeking out travel destinations with exotic dive sites.
 As well as coral reef dives, many new scuba divers are especially curious about going deeper and exploring shipwrecks.
 If this is for you, then your adventure is just beginning because every dive destination around the world will have a nearby wreck dive available.
 Usually, there is some history or an interesting story linked to each shipwreck.
-Pass on your wreck diving stories and underwater experiences to other divers during your scuba adventures.
+Pass on your wreck diving stories and underwater experiences to other divers during your scuba diving adventures.

 3. Beautiful Marine Life